overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 ```

 Note: If you choose not to install globally, then you will need to run all
-upload commands directly from the CSV-Processor directory using either node or
+upload commands directly from the Composer directory using either node or
 the dist folder's `main.js`.

 ### Usage